Panama’s Offshore Benefits and Business Advantages

 - Major companies in Panama include Federal Express, DHL, Sears, Price Costco, Bell South, Kansas City Southern Railways, Continental and American Airlines, ICA (construction), Cable & Wireless, Evergreen and Hutchinson Whampoa, and many others.
 Donald Trump is adding its contribution to the rapidly expanding Panama City skyline with its Trump Centre which is the largest Latin American real estate mega-project ever and only the second project outside of the U.S. for the Trump Organization.

 Excellent Banking System

-Panama City is home to the second largest international banking center in the world next to Switzerland.
-Panama has the most modern and successful international banking center in Latin America, with more than 150 banks from 35 different countries.
+Panama City is home to the second largest international banking centre in the world next to Switzerland.
+Panama has the most modern and successful international banking centre in Latin America, with more than 150 banks from 35 different countries.

 - Approximately 150 international banks are located in Panama.
 Total assets in Panamanian banks are over US$150 billion.

 - Panama offers a modern and technologically advanced banking system.

 - Panama is one of the most stable banking jurisdictions in the world.
 Panamanian laws require over US$15 million in proven capitalization just to apply for a full banking license ($3 million for an international license, all of which must be put on deposit with Banco Nacional de Panama – the government owned bank).
 Other tax haven countries today issue banking licenses with as little as US$500,000 in capitalization.

 - There has not been a bank failure in Panama in over 7 years.
 Only a few banks have failed in Panamanian banking history.
 Switzerland had 5 bank failures just in 1999 - 2000, not to mention other tax haven's bank failure rates.